anteaya/puppet-limesurvey/README.md

 ### Beginning with limesurvey

 Basically this module downloads the code from limesurey.org and places it into the specified directory.
 Without the database class included you need to install and manage the database by yourself.
+Same for the websever and PHP.

 ## Usage